akashkisku-108/akashkisku-108/README.md

 ## *>* About

 *>* Learning and improving Data Structures and Algorithms
-*>* Interested in backend systems, developer tools and open-source collaboration
+*>* Interested in backend systems, developer tools, and open-source collaboration
 *>* Building projects to strengthen implementation clarity and consistency
 *>* Working towards long-term technical depth rather than shortcuts